RinAsahikawa/League-Language-Changer/README.md

 Close client before using.

-Code is done very badly, its copy and pasted from multiple sources, stiched together with my 2 days of experience.
+Code is done very badly, its copy and pasted from multiple sources, stiched together with my short experience.

 Hope it works for you!~